divyanshu-vashu/agentic-chat.ai/README.md

-# AI Agent Form - Copilot Assignment
+# AI Agent Form - Copilot

 A Next.js application with a form for collecting AI agent ideas.
-## Assignment

 **Objective**: Implement an AI copilot that appears on the right side of the form and helps users fill the form.